MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Introduction

 By means of bent crystals one can study other phenomena associated with the interaction of charged particles with oriented crystalline medium, such as volume reflection (VR) and volume capture (VC) \cite{Taratin1987}.
-In this case, the incident beam is directed at the angle larger than the Lindhard angle, Figure \ref{fig:channelling_explanation}b).
+In this case, the incident beam is directed at an angle larger than the Lindhard angle, Figure \ref{fig:channelling_explanation}b).
 As a result, at the crystal entrance most of the particles start moving in the over-barrier mode across the bent channels.
 As a result of the bending of the crystal, at some point in the crystal volume the incident angle with respect to the local tangent direction can become less than the Lindhard angle so that the particle enters the channelling mode.
 This effect known as VC is illustrated by trajectory 2.
-In the process of VR the over-barrier particle is deflected to the side opposite the bend (see illustrative trajectory 1) due to the action of the centrifugal force.
+In the process of VR the over-barrier particle is deflected to the side opposite to the bend (see illustrative trajectory 1) being reflected from the potential barrier increased due to the centrifugal term $(pv/R)\rho \approx \varepsilon\rho /R$ where $\rho$ stands for the transverse coordinate.
 The efficiency of the VC and VR events in bent crystals can also be analyzed by measuring experimentally (or simulating numerically) the angular distribution of electrons behind the crystalline target.

 Various approximations have been used to simulate channelling and other related phenomena in oriented crystals.
 Whilst, formally, most rigorous description can be achieved within the framework of quantum mechanics (see, e.g., \cite{Klenner_EtAl-PRA_v50_p1019_1994,PhysRevE.53.1129,BogdanovEtAl_JPhysCS_v236_012029_2010,WistisenPiazza_PRD_v99_116010_2019} and references therein), it has been shown \cite{AndersenEtAl_KDanVidensk_v39_p1_1977} that classical description in terms of particles trajectories provides highly adequate and accurate description in the limit when the number of quantum states $N$ of the transverse motion of a channelling particle is large enough.
 For light charged particles (electrons and positrons) the strong inequality $N \gg 1$ becomes well fulfilled for the projectile energy $\E$ in the hundred MeV range and above.